speechly/speechly/libraries/browser-client/README.md

 [![npm version](https://badge.fury.io/js/%40speechly%2Fbrowser-client.svg)](https://badge.fury.io/js/%40speechly%2Fbrowser-client)
 [![License](http://img.shields.io/:license-mit-blue.svg)](LICENSE)

-This repository contains source code for the browser client for [Speechly](https://www.speechly.com/) SLU API.
+With the browser-client you can add voice features to any website.
+It handles authentication, audio capture, network streaming and connection management with the Speechly Voice API.

+Check out the [browser-client-example](https://github.com/speechly/browser-client-example) repository for a demo app built using this client.

-NOTE: If you are using React, you can use [React client](https://github.com/speechly/react-client) instead.
+NOTE: If you are using React, you can use our [React client](https://github.com/speechly/speechly/libraries/react-client) instead.
+It provides the same functionalities, but provides a programming model that is idiomatic to React.

 ## Usage